 Q: What is Amazon HealthLake?

-A: Amazon Healthlake is a HIPAA-eligible service that enables healthcare providers, health insurance, and pharmaceutical companies to store and transform their data into a consistent and queryable fashion, and further analyze this data in the cloud, at petabyte scale.
-Using the HealthLake APIs, healthcare organizations can easily copy health data, such as imaging medical reports or patient notes, from on-premises systems to a secure data lake in the cloud.
-Healthlake uses machine learning (ML) models to automatically understand and extract meaningful medical information from the raw data, such as medications, procedures, and diagnoses.
-Healthlake organizes and indexes all the information and structures it in the Fast Healthcare Interoperability Resources (FHIR) industry standard format to provide a complete view of each patient's medical history.
+Amazon Healthlake is a HIPAA-eligible service enabling healthcare and life sciences companies to securely store and transform their data into a consistent and queryable fashion, and further analyze this data in the cloud, at petabyte scale.
+Using the HealthLake APIs, health organizations can easily copy health data, such as imaging medical reports or patient notes, from on-premises systems to a secure data lake in the cloud.
+HealthLake uses machine learning (ML) models to automatically understand and extract meaningful medical information from the raw data, such as medications, procedures, and diagnoses.
+HealthLake organizes and indexes information and stores it in the Fast Healthcare Interoperability Resources (FHIR) industry standard format to provide a complete view of each patient's medical history.

 Q: How do I get started with Amazon HealthLake?

-A: To start using the Amazon HealthLake preview, sign in to the AWS Management Console and navigate to “Amazon HealthLake” in the AI/ML category.
+To start using the Amazon HealthLake, sign in to the AWS Management Console and navigate to “Amazon HealthLake” in the AI/ML category.

 Q: What is FHIR?

-A: Fast Healthcare Interoperability Resources is a standard that describes data formats and elements and an application programming interface for exchanging structured electronic health data.
-The standard was created by the Health Level Seven International health-care standards organization.
-To learn more, see FHIR overview on the HL7 FHIR website.
+Fast Healthcare Interoperability Resources (FHIR) is a standard for exchanging healthcare information electronically.
+The standard was created by the Health Level Seven International or HL7 healthcare standards organization.
+To learn more, see the FHIR overview on the HL7 FHIR website.

 Q: How do I convert my current data to FHIR?